PX4/PX4-user_guide/en/ros/mavros_offboard_python.md

     catkin_create_pkg offboard_py rospy
     ```

-3. Build the new package
+3. Build the new package in the `~/catkin_ws/` directory:

     ```sh
+    cd .. # Assuming previous directory to be ~/catkin_ws/src
     catkin build
+    source devel/setup.bash
     ```

 4. You should now be able to cd into the package by using: